ameli/texplot/README.rst

    :figwidth: 100%
    :width: 100%

 The theme set as described above will affect your entire Python script for its duration.
-However, you can revert to the default *matplotlib* theme at any time by calling the :func:`texplot.reset_theme` function as shown below:
+However, you can revert to the default *matplotlib* theme at any time by calling the `texplot.reset_theme <https://ameli.github.io/texplot/generated/texplot.reset_theme.html#texplot.reset_theme>`__ function as shown below:

 .. code-block:: python
-   :emphasize-lines: 2

     >>> # Resetting to default matplotlib theme
     >>> texplot.reset_theme()